 Heroin use leads to prolonged stress on the body and kidney disease.
 When an individual loses function of his kidneys, he is at a greater risk of serious illness or death.
 Kidney disease is one of the less talked about consequences of heroin use but remains a great risk for long-term heroin users.
 The kidneys remove waste from the body, so heroin abuse essentially overworks the kidneys.

 HIV and Hepatitis

-Sharing needles with other users is the quickest way to contract HIV (which can lead to full-blown AIDS) or Hepatitis B or C. This is a very serious problem.
-Studies have shown that high percentages of HIV and Hepatitis cases come from shared needle use.
+Those who inject heroin with a syringe face unique health risks.The sharing of needles with other users is the quickest way to contract HIV, Hepatitis B, or Hepatitis C. This is a very serious health concern as over 130 million people in the world have Hepatitis C. Studies have shown that high percentages of HIV and Hepatitis cases come from shared needle use.

 Pneumonia and TB

 Heroin use affects the body’s ability to fight disease.When you combine a weakened immune system with the generally unhealthy lifestyle of the long-term heroin user, you’ve got a breeding ground for serious viral illnesses that can be deadly.
 Some examples include pneumonia, tuberculosis, and more.

 The more an individual uses heroin over the years, the greater the chance that they suffer an accidental overdose.
 Sadly, drug overdose is a reality for heroin users.
 Not all heroin is the same strength.
 Because heroin is an illegal unregulated drug, there is always a chance of receiving a bad dose that is cut with something harmful from a dealer looking to increase profits.